TamsinHuggins/pptx-to-pdf-and-concat/README.md

 ## Requirements
 - os - for navigating file directories
-- pptxtopdf - For converting PowerPoint files to PDF (ensure you have this installed or replace it with your preferred library)
+- pptxtopdf - For converting PowerPoint files to PDF
 - pypdf - For merging PDF files

 To install requirements: